Overwhelmed with Joy

 And when you get glimpse of it, will you let yourself be overwhelmed with joy?

 My colleague, the one with a great longing to be overwhelmed with joy but who hadn’t yet experienced it in the birth of a child the way some of us had, she took some time to think, and then she had an insight.

 “Maybe I’ve never been overwhelmed with joy because in my life I just feel so overwhelmed most of the time.”

 I think she’s on to something.
 Life can be overwhelming at times.
-And so with that in mind, let’s return to the wise men, and see if we can learn anything from their story.
+And so with that in mind, let’s return to the wise ones who journeyed from the east, and see if we can learn anything from their story.

-And not only did they stop, but even more importantly, they knelt down and paid him homage.
+And not only did they stop, but even more importantly, they knelt down and paid Jesus homage.
 They worshiped.
 They gave thanks to God.
-They connected with the divine dimension of that experience of overwhelming joy.
+They connected their experience of overwhelming joy with the divine.
 They gave gifts, and they celebrated.
 Take the time to worship, to celebrate and to connect with the divine in your moments of overwhelming joy.

 And finally, don’t be afraid to be naïve.
 We don’t have to have it all together, we don’t need to look good, we can’t always justify our longings and our quests.
-When Matthew’s readers first heard the story of the so-called wise men walking up to the ruthless King Herod and asking him where was the child who had been born king of the Jews, they would have laughed at how naïve and foolish those wise men were.
+When Matthew’s readers first heard the story of the so-called wise ones walking up to the ruthless King Herod and asking him where was the child who had been born king of the Jews, they would have laughed at how naïve and foolish those magi were.

-Your deepest longings are a gift of God.
+Your deepest longings are a gift.
 They are holy and they are good and you should pay attention to them, even if some might think that naïve.
 Make time and space for what matters.
 When you get to a place of joy, stop!
 Kneel down, pay homage, give thanks, worship and celebrate.
-And may you too, with the wise men, be overwhelmed with joy.
+And may you too, with the magi who journeyed from the east, be overwhelmed with joy.